panaman67/OOPProject/README.md

 Git Guidelines:

-1. **NEVER** commit directly to master, always pusy *YOUR* bramch and create pull request
+1. **NEVER** commit directly to master, always pusy *YOUR* branch and create pull request
-2. Nick will merge pull requests, solving any conflicts as nessesary
+2. Nick will merge pull requests, solving any conflicts as necessary
 3. Always have a great time, if something goes wrong, we can always revert....
 I think...

 Notes section:

 Hey guys! having a great time working and learning Git with you guys Feel free to add to this doc with notes or general stuff.